SayakaMiura/BEAM/BEAM-README.txt

 Installation
 ==================
-BEAM is a python script developed in a Windows and Unix/Linux 64-bit architecture, and does not need to be compiled prior to usage.
+BEAM is a python script developed in a Windows 64-bit architecture, and does not need to be compiled prior to usage.
 To use BEAM, the following python packages need to be installed.

 Python 2
 SciPy
 Biopython

-Additionally, BEAM uses MEGA-CC (>= 7.0.18).
-MEGA-CC can be downloaded for Windows, Mac OS X, and Linux from (http://www.megasoftware.net).
+MEGA-CC (please download it from http://www.megasoftware.net/releases/MEGA-CC-7.1.3_win64_setup.exe)

 Input file
 ==================